input-output-hk/cardanodocs.com-archived/_docs/timeline/2017-01-02-bootstrap.md

     attributes `coin / (length gcdBootstrapStakeholders)` to every party in `gcdBootstrapStakeholders`, remainder to arbitrary `b ∈ gcdBootstrapStakeholders` (based on `hash coin`).
 2. While the Bootstrap era takes place, users can send transactions changing initial `utxo`.
-We enforce setting txOutDistr for each transaction output to spread stake to `gcdBootstrapStakeholders` in proportion specified by genesis block.
+We enforce setting `txOutDistr` for each transaction output to spread stake to `gcdBootstrapStakeholders` in proportion specified by genesis block.
 This effectively makes stake distribution is system constant.
+    But transactions don't have any limit on what addresses they have in outputs.
 3. When the Bootstrap era is over, we disable restriction on `txOutDistr`.
 Bootstrap stakeholders will vote for Bootstrap era ending: special update proposal will be formed, where a particular constant will be set appropriately to trigger Bootstrap era end at the point update proposal gets adopted.